MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/administration-center-api.md

    - target: {applicationFamily}/{environmentName}

-**- failedToReportOutage:** - an unhandled error occrred when trying to report the outage
+**- failedToReportOutage:** - an unhandled error occurred when trying to report the outage

 ## Environment Database Export